Too busy now? Save this for later.

 6. Rubber and glass: where they fit in

-• Rubber (Sani-Tuff style): fantastic as a professional-style meat board – grippy, non-porous, and often NSF-certified.
+• Fantastic as a professional-style meat board: grippy, non-porous, and often NSF-certified.

-No matter which board you choose, these habits are non-negotiable for a healthy kitchen:
+No matter which board you choose, daily habits make the biggest difference to safety.

 • Use separate boards for raw meat and ready-to-eat foods

-• One board (titanium, rubber, or dishwasher-safe composite) for raw animal foods
+• One board (titanium, rubber, stainless steel, or dishwasher-safe composite) for raw animal foods.

-• One board (wood or acacia) for plants and ready-to-eat foods
+• One board (hardwood, acacia, or hinoki) for plants and ready-to-eat foods.

 • Wash immediately after use

-• Hot water + mild, fragrance-free dish soap
+• Use hot water and mild, fragrance-free dish soap.

-• Scrub all surfaces, especially knife grooves and edges
+• Scrub all surfaces well, especially knife grooves and edges.

 • Dry completely

-• Never leave boards in a damp sink
+• Avoid leaving boards in a damp sink or stacked while wet.

-• Replace plastic, composite, or bamboo boards when they’re deeply scarred or fuzzy
+• Replace plastic, composite, or bamboo boards when they become deeply scarred, fuzzy, or impossible to clean smoothly.

-• Replace or resurface wood and rubber boards when you see cracks or permanent staining
+• Replace or resurface wood and rubber boards when they show cracks, warping, or permanent staining that does not respond to cleaning.

-USDA guidance is very clear: once a board is so worn that it’s hard to clean thoroughly, it’s time to replace it, regardless of material.
-Food Safety and Inspection Service+2USDA Ask+2
+• USDA-aligned guidance is clear: once a board is too worn to clean thoroughly, it is time to replace it, regardless of material.

 FAQ – Non-toxic cutting boards